-A vertex shader may define one or more varying variables (see the OpenGL Shading Language specification).
-These values are expected to be interpolated across the primitive being rendered.
-The OpenGL Shading Language specification defines a set of built-in varying variables for vertex shaders that correspond to the values required for the fixed-function processing that occurs after vertex processing.
+A vertex shader may define one or more varying variables (see the OpenGL Shading Language Specification).
+Varying variables are outputs of a vertex shader.
+The OpenGL Shading Language Specification also defines a set of built-in varying and special variables that vertex shaders can write to (see sections 7.1 and 7.6 of the OpenGL Shading Language Specification).
+These varying variables are either used as the mechanism to communicate values to a geometry shader, if one is active, or to communicate values to the fragment shader and to the fixed-function processing that occurs after vertex shading.